No. The HITRAN database and its associated compilations are free.

 While we strongly encourage users to select only the data that they actually need, the server will still create files for the entire dataset if requested.
 It will just take a long time to build.
 The user can retrieve these files from their individual "Search History" which can be accessed by clicking on the "Clock" icon in the upper right corner.

-If your application requires temperatures well in access of terrestrial atmospheric temperatures, you should consider using HITEMP rather than HITRAN.
+If your application requires temperatures well in excess of terrestrial atmospheric temperatures, it is preferable to use HITEMP rather than HITRAN.
 HITRAN has an intensity cut off for line transitions, whereas HITEMP endeavors to include many additional bands (hot bands, difference bands, etc) that become significant at elevated temperatures.
-The caveat is that at this time only H2O, CO2, CO, NO, and OH are incorporated into HITEMP.
-Access to HITEMP can be made under the Data Access menu in HITRANonline.
+We are actively working on expanding the number of molecules available via HITEMP, but at this time only H2O, CO2, N2O, CO, CH4, NO, NO2, and OH are incorporated into HITEMP.
+Access to HITEMP can be made under the Data Access menu in HITRANonline (https://hitran.org/hitemp/).